 Stands 185 cm. tall and weighs 116 kilos.
 Has the looks and the body to attract female fans.
 His father was a high ranking wrestler Tsurugamine, and so was his older brother Sakahoko.
 Terao made his pro debut in Nagoya in 1979.
 He has appeared in 1359 straight bouts since-- the most among today's active rikishi, and the 5th best record in the history of modern sumo.
 His record was discontinued the day after he broke his right toe during the Spring Grand Sumo Tournament in 1997.
 He made a comeback in the '97 Nagoya tourney.
 In Kyushu '99, he defeated Takanohana at age 36.
 He announced his retirement on Sept 2002 after finishing at juryo number 11 with 5 win, 2 rests and 8 losses.

 Was yokozuna, grand champion, and has led the sumo with his popularity and strenghth for over a decade.
-Stands 185 cm.
-His record weight is 160 kilos as of Aug.24, 1998.
+185 cm tall and his record weight is 160 kilos as of Aug.24, 1998.
 He was promoted to ozeki or champion when he was only 20 years and 5 months old--making him the youngest ozeki in the modern history of sumo.
 He was promoted yokozuna at 22 in the 1994 Kyushu tournament.
 His liver problem has been bothering him to the extent that he could not participate properly in the Grand Sumo Tournaments since Jan.
 1998.
 But he showed he was back in shape by winning the Nagoya tourney that year.
 He couldn't win any tourney in 1999, neither in 2000.In New Year 2001 he at last clinched his 21st Emperor's Cup.
 Taka's been out of tourney's since spring of 2001.
 He finally returned in Sept 2002, but missed out a whole tourney in Kyushu and retired Jan 2003.
 Taka ended his sumo career with 22 tourney victories.
+He ran his own stable after that, but constant disagreements with the sumo association and the incident of his apprentice, Takanoiwa physically harmed by Harumafuji at a restaurant, and physical abuse in his own stable dealt further blow to his reputation.
+He retired from the association in Oct 2018.

 Born May 2, 1971 in Oahu, Hawaii.
 Is 191 cm. tall and his record weight of 222.5 kilos was marked on Aug.
 24, 1998.
 Has gained Japanese citizenship in January 1996.
 Became ozeki for the New Year tourney in 1994.
 After the 1999 May tourney which he won--the 2nd straight tourney victory-- he was at last promoted to yokozuna.
 He decided to retire during the Kyushu Grand Sumo Tournament in 2003.
 He finished his fighting career with 12 tourney wins.